Platonic-Systems/generics-sop-examples/draft.md

         T.stripPrefix (T.pack $ name <> "_") (T.pack ctorName)
 ```

 `hcollapse` should be familiar; and `hcmap` is just an alias of `hcliftA` (analogous to `hcliftA2` used in the above example).
-New here is `hcollapseMaybe` which is a custom version of `hcollapse` we defined so as to constrain the number of products to be either zero or one (as it wouldn't make sense for a route type otherwise); its full implementation[^hc] is available in the [source](https://github.com/srid/generics-sop-examples/blob/master/src/RouteEncoding.hs).
+New here is `hcollapseMaybe` which is a custom version of `hcollapse` we defined to constrain the number of products to be either zero or one (as it would not make sense for a route tye otherwise); its full implementation[^hc] is available in the [source](https://github.com/srid/generics-sop-examples/blob/master/src/RouteEncoding.hs).

 [^hc]:
     In particular, we create a `HCollapseMaybe` constraint that limits `hcollapse` to work on at most 1 product: